ddl-dave-heinicke/Domino-Code-Assistant-Workshop/.ipynb_checkpoints/README-checkpoint.md

 Open up your Tutorial Notebook again, run all cells, then navigate to the DCA **Insert Snippets** menu in a new cell.
 You'll see an new `python` or `r` folder with the imported snippets now available.

-To save your snippets to an external repository, you'll
+If you'd like to save save your snippets to an external repository, you'll need to add or create a git repository that you have read write permissions for.
+The steps are:

 1) Save your git credentials in your user account that give you read / write access to the snippets repository.
 Detailed instructions [here](https://docs.dominodatalab.com/en/latest/user_guide/314004/import-git-repositories/#step-1-create-credentials)
 2) Import the Git repo as an external repository to your Project and attach your read / write credentials.
 Detailed instructions [here](https://dominodatalab.github.io/domino-code-assist-docs/latest/project/files/)